Fish Out of Temporal Water

 Someone from The Present Day ends up in The Past

 : This past is usually sometime before the "fish" was born, ranging from about twenty years ago to The Middle Ages

-, that being the earliest time in which people spoke English.
-Not a form of English that would be the least bit intelligible to modern-day time-travellers, but hey.
+.
+Not that their form of English would be the least bit intelligible to modern-day time-travellers, but hey

 The "fish" will probably make little effort to fit in, awing the locals